The Longevity Diet: Protein

 Dr. Longo’s research is not solely focused on the amount of protein but also the source of the protein.
 Multiple studies found that a primarily plant-based diet, such as a vegan or vegetarian diet, can help lower the risk of developing heart disease by lowering cholesterol levels compared to nonvegetarian diets.
-The type of protein we eat can also reduce our chances of developing type 2 diabetes.6 The Longevity Diet recommends eating plant-based protein sources, along with fish 2–3 times per week, to create a well rounded meal plan.
+The type of protein we eat can also reduce our chances of developing type 2 diabetes.6 The Longevity Diet recommends eating plant-based protein sources and fish 2–3 times per week to create a well-rounded meal plan.

 Here at Nutrition for Longevity, we follow the guidelines set forth by The Longevity Diet and Dr. Longo’s research.
 Our meal kits offer both vegan meal plans and pescatarian meal plans to accommodate dietary needs or preferences.
 If you have questions about our meal plans or in general, you can schedule a clarity call with one of our dietitians.